 NOT “Buddy” . . . a stand in, and probably just as lovely as the dog in the post.

 I’ve always described myself as a pet owner advocate, one who figuratively speaks for dogs and cats and translates for their owners.
 But I never realized that I’d serve as a spokesperson in the more literal sense.

-Last August I was contacted by a local defense attorney about a dog bite case that happened many months earlier.
+In August 2010, a local defense attorney contacted me about a dog bite case that happened many months earlier.
 At first, he simply wanted my opinion about dog behavior.
-Ultimately I was appointed by the court to be an expert witness.
+Ultimately, the court appointed me as an expert witness.
 I learned this background about the case.

 The day of the event, the 4-year-old pit bull named Buddy (yes, one of THOSE!) owned by the home-owner’s friend had been placed on a tether hooked to an overhead runner-line outside the fenced yard.
 This was only the first or second time the dog had ever been tethered, because the home owner (“Grandma”) felt sorry about confining him in a very small dog run.
 Home owner’s 5-year-old granddaughter loved Buddy and had often been around him, and the dog had never (to their knowledge) growled or offered any indication of aggression to anyone.

 Apparently Grandma was babysitting the grandchild, and a number of adults were in the house on the day in question.
 Strangers with car problems also crossed back and forth through the fenced yard within sight of Buddy, leaving the gate open as they worked on the car.